 Altria Group and its tobacco operating companies actively supported legislation that gave the Food and Drug Administration (FDA) authority to regulate tobacco products.

-Under the 2009 Family Smoking Prevention and Tobacco Control Act, FDA has authority to regulate cigarettes, cigarette tobacco, “roll-your-own” tobacco and smokeless tobacco products.
-On May 10, 2016, FDA published a Final Rule to extend the Agency's authority to regulate other tobacco products such as cigars and e-vapor products, and other products containing tobacco-derived nicotine.
+Under the 2009 Family Smoking Prevention and Tobacco Control Act, FDA has authority to regulate cigarettes, cigarette tobacco, "roll-your-own" tobacco and smokeless tobacco products.
+On May 10, 2016, FDA published a Final Rule to extend the Agency's authority to regulate other tobacco products, including cigars, e-vapor products, and other products containing tobacco-derived nicotine.

 Thoughtfully implementing this regulation could help resolve many of the complex issues that surround tobacco products and provide significant benefits to adult consumers by:

 - Establishing a common set of high standards for all tobacco manufacturers and importers doing business in the United States; and

 - Creating clear principles for accurate, science- and evidence-based communications about tobacco products to consumers.